spring-projects/spring-integration/README.md

     cd spring-integration
     ./gradlew build

-**NOTE:** While Spring Integration runs with Java SE 6 or higher, a Java 8 compiler is required to build the project.
+**NOTE:** While Spring Integration runs with Java SE 8 or higher, a Java 11 compiler is required to build the project.

-If you encounter out of memory errors during the build, increase an available heap and permgen for Gradle:

-    GRADLE_OPTS='-XX:MaxPermSize=1024m -Xmx1024m'

 To build and install jars into your local Maven cache: